Default effect: Adaptive defaults

-By constantly updating the profile of each customer based on live, real-time decisions which the individual makes.
-This is the best way to target each customer individually when there is a lack of data based on the customers' past preferences and demographic.
+Adaptive defaults update the profile of each customer based on live decisions that the individual makes.
+This process is utilized when there is a lack of prior data regarding the customers' preferences and demographic information.

 Explanations

-A number of different explanations have been offered for how default setting causes a change in the choice distribution.
+A number of different explanations have been offered for how default settings cause a change in the choice distribution.

 Cognitive effort

 If an agent is indifferent or conflicted between options, it may involve too much cognitive effort to base a choice on explicit evaluations.
 In that case, he or she might disregard the evaluations and choose according to the default heuristic instead, which simply states "if there is a default, do nothing about it".
 Evidence supporting this cognitive effort account is provided in the realm of social default effects.
-Participants distracted by a demanding concurrent task were more likely to choose the one of two snacks that they saw a previous participant choose.
+Participants distracted by a demanding concurrent task were more likely to choose one of two snacks that they saw a previous participant choose.
 Increasing the number of snacks received as a function of the choice decreased this social default effect.